mcquary/Collatz/McQuary.Collatz.Proof.md

 $$
 The net loss after two even steps is $ \Delta b = -2 $.

-This linear loss ensures that sequences cannot grow indefinitely, as even steps dominate long-term behavior [1].

 ---

 #### 5.4 Theoretical Bound on Net Bit Gain
 **Corollary 5.1 (Maximum Bit Gain):**
 The phrase "maximum bit gain of 1" reflects the **net** effect of an odd step followed by an even step.
 While the intermediate step $ n \mapsto 3n + 1 $ introduces logarithmic growth, the subsequent division by 2 bounds the net gain to at most 1 bit.
-For sequences of two or more consecutive even steps, the net bit loss accelerates, ensuring convergence [1].
+For sequences of two or more consecutive even steps, the net bit loss accelerates.

-This dichotomy between logarithmic growth (odd steps) and linear decay (even steps) underpins the Collatz conjecture's hypothesized termination at 1 [3].

 ### **6. Carry Propagation in the $3x + 1$ Operation**